arvamalpani/arvamalpani.github.io/case-studies/palantir-due-diligence.md

 ---

-## TL;DR (the one-minute version)
+## Execetive summary
-- Palantir builds software that helps governments and companies make tough decisions with messy data.
+- Palantir builds software that helps governments and businesses make sense of chaos.
-- Its business mix is shifting: once it was “mostly government,” now commercial is growing fast — that shift is critical for value.
+- For years, it leaned heavily on government contracts.
+Now commercial is catching up fast—and that shift could reshape its value.
-- Cash flow is finally solid.
-If that momentum holds, the bull case makes a lot more sense.
+- Free cash flow has finally flipped positive.
+If that momentum holds, Palantir is no longer just “interesting tech”—it’s a real business.

 ---

 ## What Palantir Actually Sells
 Think of Palantir as a “decision workbench.”
+- Forget the buzzwords.
+Palantir is basically a decision workbench.
-- Governments: defense, intelligence, fraud detection.
+- Governments use it for defense, intelligence, and fraud detection.
-- Companies: supply chain planning, plant operations, risk management.

-Once it’s in, it sticks.
-Teams build their workflows around it, and ripping it out is painful.
+- Companies use it to manage supply chains, run plants, and model risk.
+- Here’s the kicker: once Palantir lands inside an organization, it’s sticky as glue.
+Workflows get rebuilt around it.
+Ripping it out isn’t just hard—it’s painful.

 ---